iiab/iiab/roles/remoteit/README.md

 1. Browse to [https://remote.it](https://remote.it) (Web Portal) and sign up for an account.

 2. Download and install the remote.it [desktop application](https://remote.it/download/) (e.g. for Windows, macOS or Linux) on your own laptop/computer.
-Their https://remote.it Web Portal and [mobile apps](https://docs.remote.it/introduction/get-started/readme#installation-packages) are also sometimes possible, but less functional.
+Their https://remote.it Web Portal and [mobile apps](https://docs.remote.it/introduction/get-started/readme#installation-packages) are also sometimes sufficient, but less functional.

    COMPARISON: "The Desktop and [CLI](https://docs.remote.it/software/cli) can [each] support both peer to peer connections and proxy connections [whereas] the Web Portal and API can only support proxy connections" according to https://docs.remote.it/software/device-package/usage

 <!-- ### Install remote.it onto an IIAB + register it + authorize services/ports -->
 ### Generate a remote.it claim code for your IIAB + register it + authorize services/ports

-Prerequisite: Find an IIAB with `remoteit_installed: True` in `/etc/iiab/iiab_state.yml`.
+Prerequisite: Find an IIAB with `remoteit_installed: True` in `/etc/iiab/iiab_state.yml`

 1. Run `sudo iiab-remoteit`

    Hit `[Enter]` twice if you want to quickly generate a new claim code for your IIAB.

-   The claim code is stored in `/etc/remoteit/config.json` and must be used [within 24 hours](https://docs.remote.it/device-package/installation#2.-update-your-package-manager-and-install).
+   The claim code is put in `/etc/remoteit/config.json` and must be used [within 24 hours](https://docs.remote.it/device-package/installation#2.-update-your-package-manager-and-install).

 <!--
 1. Connect your IIAB device to the Internet.